 Pasture A grazing unit in which livestock are confined.

-Party Any individual, group, or organization participating in a contract.
+Party Any individual, group, or organization participating in a contract or other legal proceeding who has an interest in the outcome.

-Performance standards Clear, measurable criteria used to evaluate management attainment of an objective (e.g., maintain average RDM levels between 1,000–3,000 pounds per acre from June through November)**.
+Performance standards Clear, measurable criteria used to evaluate management attainment of an objective (e.g., maintain average RDM levels between 1,000–3,000 pounds per acre from June through November).

 Permanent improvement A fixed addition or change to land that is not temporary or portable.

 Prescribed grazing Lawful application of grazing by a specific kind of livestock at a determined season, duration, and intensity to accomplish defined vegetation or conservation goals, including reducing the risk of wildfire by reducing fuel loads, controlling undesirable or invasive plants, and promoting biodiversity and habitat for special status species.
-Prescribed grazing may involve any or multiple kinds of livestock (See also: ).
+Prescribed grazing may involve any or multiple kinds of livestock (See also Launchbaugh and Walker 2006).

 Personal property Movable items or belongings exclusive of land and buildings.